Social media pundits, and media talking heads, like doing cross generation comparisons – with the general thesis being

 - Today’s homes are constructed with 2×6 studs, are insulated and typically have dual or triple paned windows versus 2×4, uninsulated, single pane window construction of the past.

-- Today’s homes have washing machines, dryers, kitchen dishwashers and microwave ovens.
+- Today’s homes have air conditioning, washing machines, dryers, kitchen dishwashers and microwave ovens.
 Except for washing machines (1960-70s), most homes did not have these appliances.
+A/C was rare.
+And in the 1970s, about half of homes still hung up clothes to air dry, rather than using a dryer.

 - People rarely went out to eat in 1970.
 In 2025, 2 in 3 adults go out to eat at least once per week.
 Up to half of Millennials and Gen Z order restaurant delivery service meals, many do this 3x to 4x per week.